 Google’s mobile-friendly update will keep the bounce rate in check but you should track conversion rates for mobile traffic (and landing pages optimized for mobile) as well.
 Initially, agencies were the only ones designing with mobile first in mind, which was an important start in optimization.
 Now all digital marketers have to catch up and think more broadly about what mobile first means for marketing.
 Not only should websites be optimized for mobile but marketing strategies should be as well.

 Google’s Universal Analytics gives you all the options needed to track your Mobile Traffic Conversion Rate.
 A user searching for your site on any device is the same person, even when they switch devices.
-The Universal Analytics user ID associates multiple sessions with a single user giving you a more accurate view of your visitors and their behaviour.
+The Universal Analytics user ID associates multiple sessions with a single user giving you a more accurate view of your visitors and their behavior.

 Understanding mobile traffic conversion can take some time and you may find you need to tweak campaigns regularly to achieve results.
 For example, in the chart above you see that in the first campaign, desktop and mobile are achieving approximately the same conversion results; a success!